Leaving group

 Common mechanistic contexts that involve the departure of a nucleofugal leaving group.
 The leaving group (LG) is shown in red.
 Top: S_{N}2 reaction; middle/left: first step of S_{N}1 and E1 reactions; middle/right: second step of E1cb, A_{AC}2, and B_{AC}2 reactions; bottom: E2 reaction.

 In organic chemistry, a leaving group typically means a molecular fragment that departs with an electron pair during a reaction step with heterolytic bond cleavage.
 In this usage, a leaving group is a less formal but more commonly used synonym of the term nucleofuge; although IUPAC gives the term a broader definition.

-A species' ability to serve as a leaving group can affect whether a reaction is viable, as well as what mechanism the reaction takes.
+A species' ability to serve as a leaving group can affect whether a reaction proceeds at a meaningful rate, as well as what mechanism the reaction takes.

-Leaving group ability depends strongly on context, but often correlates with ability to stabilize additional electron density from bond heterolysis.
+Leaving group ability depends strongly on context, but correlates with ability to stabilize additional electron density from bond heterolysis.
 Common anionic leaving groups are Cl-, Br- and I- halides and sulfonate esters such as tosylate (TsO-).
-Water (H2O), alcohols (R\sOH), and amines (R3N) are common neutral leaving groups, although they often require activating catalysts.
+Water (H2O), alcohols (R\sOH), and amines (R3N) are common neutral leaving groups.
 Some moieties, such as hydride (H^{−}) serve as leaving groups only extremely rarely.